High Energy Density Science Summer School

 The goal of the Summer School is to introduce new talent to the breadth of the U.S. High Energy Density Science (HEDS) community through lectures, engaging workshops, and discussion sessions with leaders in academia and the national laboratories.
 The objectives are to inspire young scientists to pursue graduate and professional careers in the fields of high energy density science, teach them fundamental HED science and critical skills, and grant them the opportunity to network with leading academic and national laboratory researchers.
 Our focus is to attract promising early-career students from across the country.

-This will be the sixth time the Summer School is held in person at UC San Diego, and the third time its duration is extended to two weeks with added hands-on experiences.
-In 2021, the program was hosted by UC San Diego and held online.
+This will be the seventh time the Summer School is held in person at UC San Diego, and the fourth time its duration is extended to two weeks with added hands-on experiences.
+In 2023, the program was hosted by UC San Diego and in person.

 School will consist of classroom-based teaching and tutorial workshops.
 Students will be encouraged to practice code modeling under the guidance of topic experts.
 The lecture format will cover HEDS fundamentals, multidisciplinary links, and state-of-the-art science.